 Other Parish Support

 The Finance Council serves in an advisory role to the pastor or administrator.
 It is the consultative body in all parish financial matters.
 All parishes in the Archdiocese of Milwaukee are required to have a finance council governed by norms issued by the bishop.
 Two committees report to the Finance Council: the Investment Committee and the Accounting and Budgeting Committee.
 For more information on the Finance Council and its committees, see the Parish Finances page.

 Adult volunteers help in the parish office with a variety of projects including stuffing weekly bulletins on Friday mornings and assisting with bulk and other mailings.
 These jobs are done during business hours on an “as needed” basis.

-This group of parish volunteers serves in an advisory role to the pastor.
+This group of parish volunteers serves in an advisory role to the pastor or administrator.
 The councils are involved in planning to meet the needs of the parish, the archdiocese and the broader community, with a vision for the future and a strong basis in stewardship.
 Pastoral Council members are selected through a discernment process each spring.
 For more information, see the Pastoral Council page.

 These volunteers count the weekly offering every Monday morning.
 The time commitment is approximately 1-2 hours per month, depending on the number of teams.